thewoolleyman/boxbuilder/README.markdown

 preparing a box to run your custom chef cookbooks, downloading and running them.
 When run on a barebones box with a newly installed OS, it will do the following:

+* Process all configuration variables (see configuration section above)
 * Install basic packages required for next steps (which you can override/augment with chef)
 * Install Ruby via [RVM](http://rvm.beginrescueend.com/)
 * Install [chef-solo](http://wiki.opscode.com/display/chef/Chef+Solo)